dotcore64/socket.io-as-promised/README.md

   }));

-  // Error objects get turned into '{}' objects by socket io, so they need serializing socket.on('throws error exception', () => Promise.reject(new Error('thrown exception')));
+  // Error objects get turned into '{}' objects by socket io, so they need serializing
+  // use the handleError option documented in the API to handle this case socket.on('throws error exception', () => Promise.reject(new Error('thrown exception')));
 });
 ```